Get 80% off your plan for your first 3 months*

 If you file on time but pay late, a separate late payment penalty of 5% of the unpaid tax applies.
 Interest also accrues on any unpaid balance from the original due date until the tax is paid in full.

-The best way to avoid these costs is to set up calendar reminders for your filing deadlines and use Xero accounting software to track your collected sales tax in real time.
-If you're unsure about your obligations, consider working with a tax professional.
-You can find an accountant or bookkeeper who specializes in sales tax compliance.
+The best way to avoid these costs is to set up calendar reminders for your filing deadlines and keep your bookkeeping current so you can track your collected sales tax in real time.
+If you're unsure about your obligations, consider working with a tax professional who specializes in sales tax compliance.
 That way, you'll know exactly what you owe before the due date arrives.

 Use tax vs. sales tax in New Jersey